The Senior Thesis

 Because the schedules, working habits, and projects of students and faculty advisers vary so greatly, there is no standard template for advising.
 You should meet with your adviser within two weeks of being assigned, and you should plan to meet with your adviser at a minimum of twice each semester.
 For most students, meeting twice per month works well.

 Your adviser is obligated to read and comment on one draft of each of your chapters.
 Please note the final deadline for submission of rough drafts as listed above.
 If you submit a draft any time before this deadline, your adviser is responsible for reading, commenting on, and returning it to you in a timely manner.
 If you miss that deadline, however, you may not necessarily expect your adviser to read your draft materials.

 Besides your adviser, you have access to a range of other sources of research and writing help on campus.

-NES Librarian: The NES librarian, Dr. James Weinberger, is available to offer guidance and suggestions regarding resources in Firestone Library and especially the NES collections in the library.
+NES Librarian: The Acting NES librarian, Dr. Rachel Simon, is available to offer guidance and suggestions regarding resources in Firestone Library and especially the NES collections in the library.

 Writing Center: Located in Lauritzen Hall, the Writing Center offers free one-on-one conferences with experienced fellow writers trained to consult on assignments in any discipline.
 Special 80-minute conferences are available for JP and Senior Thesis writers, who may sign up to work with a graduate student fellow from the department of their choice.
 The Writing Center also holds 50-minute regular conferences seven days a week, and drop-in hours Sunday through Thursday evenings.
 Enter through Baker Hall.